-Paul encourages us in Galatians 6:9 to not be weary in well doing; I know, I know, easier said than done.
-I’ve identified seven culprits that can cause us to be weary of doing good even in the good times.
+Paul encourages us in Galatians 6:9 to not be weary in well-doing; I know, I know, easier said than done.
+I’ve identified seven culprits that can cause us to be weary of doing good even in good times.
 Next week I will follow up with a list of 9 Signs That You Might Be Weary In Well Doing.
-Certainly these lists could be much longer but they are a good starting point.
+Indeed, these lists could be much longer, but they are a good starting point.
 So, here are seven things that make us weary in well doing:

 I think it’s interesting that Elijah found himself in his darkest moment of depression immediately after witnessing fire fall from heaven (1 Kings 19:4).

 Time and time again, Moses had to deal with a murmuring congregation that would not trust God’s plan.
 It took a toll on Moses (Numbers 14:27).
 Be careful about spending too much time with murmurers and complainers because eventually, it will impact your spirit.

 The entire Israelite army was reduced to hiding in fear because of one Goliath (1 Samuel 17).
 Scary obstacles still paralyze people today, and they will keep us from living victoriously if we aren’t careful.

 We all know them!
 And they wear us out if we get too focused on them.
 They often come and go as if they are genuine, and just the weight of knowing who and what they really are causes frustration in the sincere Christian’s life.
 Don’t allow hypocrites to distract you from the genuine.